, ,

 https://bjango.com/mac/istatmenus $12; $15 5 licenses GUI Enhancement

-There are other menubar information apps out there (some free), but iStat Menus takes the cake and the kitchen aid mixer that made it in terms of information it can display and customizability. you can show various info about your system: CPU, Memory, Disks, Network, Fans & Temperatures, Power, and Time.
+There are other menubar information apps out there (some free), but iStat Menus takes the cake and the kitchen aid mixer that made it in terms of information it can display and customizability.
+You can show various info about your system: CPU, Memory, Disks, Network, Fans & Temperatures, Power, and Time.
 And this info is in depth: It can show you how hot your CPU, Battery, WiFi Palm Rest, SSD, and more is running.
 Each section of the app shows more information than you’ll probably need.
 Need your IP address?
 It’s under the network menu.
-You’re in California and need to know what time is it in German to make sure your friend isn’t sleeping?
+You’re in California and need to know what time is it in Germany to make sure your friend isn’t sleeping?
 The Time menu’s got you.
 I always show my CPU and Network graphs because you can tell in an instant if your network is down or you can tell whether your CPU functioning as normal or if it is churning through something that takes time to process.
 Time and weather* are bonuses.
 Sure there’s weather apps out there, but none fit snuggly in your menu bar with a pulldown menu to see things in detail with a single click.

-*With a weather report upgrade ($7/year for 15 minute updates or $3/year for 60 minute updates) you can even display the temperature and humidity outside.
+*With a weather report upgrade ($7/year for 15 minute updates or $3/year for 60 minute updates) you can display the temperature and humidity outside.

 SoundSource